 - Resources for those wanting to engage including toolkits, guides and case studies

 - Training modules to support researchers and public engagement professionals seeking to engage the public with genome editing

 As a result of the project we hope to inspire new high quality activity, filling the gaps identified from the desk research.

-Public engagement with genome editing
+Public engagement and genome editing

-Genome editing (or gene editing) refers to the precise modification of a selected DNA sequence in a living cell.
+Genome editing refers to the precise modification of a selected DNA sequence in a living cell.
 This area of research has potential for application in many areas of human, animal and environmental health.
 Alongside the prospective benefits of the technology, some applications bring significant ethical and societal concerns that need to be explored, and raise regulatory questions that need to be addressed.
 Given the transformative nature of this research, there are profound challenges in ensuring that the public are effectively engaged in both basic and clinical research, challenges which are made more urgent by the pace of discovery in this particular research area.

 Join us on 31st July between 10:00am and 4:30pm at the Wellcome Collection to test out the resources developed through GEPES, share your ideas, contribute to developing a learning framework to inform future work, or take part in a roundtable exploring the potential of a coordinated national approach to public engagement with genome editing.
 Find out more.

 We will also be sharing what we are learning from this project over 2017/18 so let firstname.lastname@example.org know if you want to be kept up-to-date.

 Access the GEPES resource guide.
 The guide contains links to useful resources for engaging the public with genome editing.
 It is a ‘living document’ which will be added to and amended over the project period.
 If you have any additional useful resources, please get in touch to let us know.